njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 ## <span style="color: green">Benefits
 ---
-Currently Nuance's offerings for healthcare are limited to speech, documentation, and healthcare settings.
-Patients are engage in their healthcare through a variety of experiences including visuals and haptics.
-They also frequently engage in care outside of healthcare settings throuhg telehealth.
-Opportunities to turn any home into a sensory rich and informative virtual clinic could provide several potential financial and social benefits.
+Currently, Nuance's offerings for healthcare are limited to speech, documentation, and experiences in healthcare settings.
+Patients engage in their healthcare through a variety of experiences including visuals and haptics.
+They also frequently engage in care outside of healthcare settings with telehealth.
+Opportunities to turn any home into a sensory rich and informative virtual clinic could provide several potential financial and social benefits as well as cost savings to healthcare systems.

 ---